morrilet/TutorialWorldGenerationWiki/Zones.md

-Note: zones are a feature for v2, so the v2.0.0 branch of the engine must be used to access these features
+❗️ **Note:** zones are a feature for v2, so the `v2.0.0` branch of the engine must be used to access these features!

 ### What are zones